NotDaniHere/FtcRobotController/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 robot controller App.
 This module is currently empty (a clean slate) but the process for adding OpModes is straightforward.

+This is a fork of FtcRobotController, where we push our own Teamcode to, so that our sketches will be centralised.
+Axis 28128 Sketch, for the 2025-2026 DECODE season.

+This is the sketch that was used for our first demo, in front of our high school.
+It uses mecanum drive, adapted to work with our robot.
+Most of the code was taken and adapted from GM0.
+Simple method for utilising the starter kit shooter.
+More changes to follow.

 ## Creating your own OpModes

 The easiest way to create your own OpMode is to copy a Sample OpMode and make it your own.